FreeCAD/FreeCAD-documentation/wiki/Std_DlgMacroExecute.md

 ## Preferences

--   The user macros location can also be changed in the preferences: **Edit → Preferences... → General → Macro → Macro path**.
+-   The user macros location can also be changed in the preferences: **Edit → Preferences... → Python → Macro → Macro path**.
 See [Preferences Editor](Preferences_Editor#Macro.md).